-Financial aid comes in several forms and some are more helpful than others.
+Financial aid comes in several forms.
+Some are more helpful than others.
 These various aid types are separated into two categories: gift aid and self-help aid.
 As you can probably imagine, gift aid is the kind you want – it is essentially free money.
-On the other hand, self-help aid is more than likely what you will receive the most of.
+On the other hand, self-help aid is more than likely what you will receive the most.
 Self-help aid is the kind you are expected to work for one way or another.
-Student loans are perhaps the most well known form of self-help aid, however (where eligible) federal work study programs can be a much better choice.
+Student loans are perhaps the most well-known form of self-help aid, however (where eligible) federal work study financial aid programs can be a much better choice.

 How Financial Aid Works

-Work study is a less well known form of aid.
-Unlike student loans, there is a perception that it is not as widely available.
-While it is true that not all students qualify for work study plans, the ubiquity of student loans is somewhat of a misnomer as well.
-To better conceptualize the qualifications for both federal student loans and federal work study, a deeper understanding of how aid is divvied out is required.
+What is a work study job?
+Work study is a less well-known form of aid.
+Unlike student loans, there is a perception that work study financial aid is not as widely available.
+While it is true that not all students qualify for work-study plans, the ubiquity of student loans is somewhat of a misnomer as well.
+To better conceptualize the qualifications for both federal student loans and federal work-study, a deeper understanding of how aid is divvied out is required.

 Federal Work Study or FWS is a program where the federal government in conjunction with the school will offer various part-time positions specifically set aside for work study students.
 These positions are usually on campus in a dining hall, dormitory, or bookstore, though there are also qualifying off-campus offerings.

-As you must demonstrate need to qualify for Federal work study, most lower to lower-middle income families will likely be offered the program as part of their financial aid package.
+As you must demonstrate the need to qualify for Federal work study financial aid, most lower to lower-middle income families will likely be offered the program as part of their financial aid package.
 Moreover, middle income families who specifically ask for it while filling out FAFSA seem to get it as well.

 However, that is where the benefits end.
 The benefits of FWS are numerous, starting with an all-but-guaranteed position, which is particularly helpful at a time when finding a job is often easier said than done.